AlternativeFFFF/Alt-F4/submissions/no pain no gain/no pain no gain.md

 ## The Small Annoyances of Factorio <author>trupen</author>

 The most annoying thing about a particular video game heavily depends on the person playing it.
-For example, I personally feel like cliffs are a devilish idea, while xterminator screams at trains and someone else complains about misplaced landfill being the absolute worst.
+For example, I personally feel like cliffs are a devilish idea, while xterminator screams at trains, and someone else complains about misplaced landfill being the absolute worst.
 So, to answer this question in some kind of scientific way, I’ve [polled the Reddit community](https://www.reddit.com/r/factorio/comments/ishfwd/altf4_needs_your_help_to_find_the_most/), asking “What is the most annoying thing in Factorio?”
 The responses were divided:

 ```mermaid !
 pie title Results